Umraooo7/iot_automation/README.md

 # iot_automation
+- Application of asyncio
-- automation of HueLight and SpeakerDevice using asyncio
+- To automate of HueLight and SpeakerDevice